httpwg/http-extensions/draft-thomson-http-encryption.md

 When this content-coding is in use, the Encryption header field ({{encryption}}) describes how encryption has been applied.
-The Encryption-Key header field ({{encryption-key}}) can be included to describe how the the content encryption key is derived or retrieved.
+The Encryption-Key header field ({{encryption-key}}) can be included to describe how the content encryption key is derived or retrieved.

 The "aesgcm-128" content-coding uses a single fixed set of encryption primitives.
 Cipher suite agility is achieved by defining a new content-coding